Discovering Subgroups with Exceptional Survival Characteristics: Experiments

-First, we assess the performance of \ourmethod and its competitors on data where we vary the number of features.
-We report the average F1-scores over 10 runs in Fig.~\ref{fig:synth_panel_bands} (left).
-We see that all methods are stable in terms of F1-scores as the dimensionality increases, and that \RK does not finish in time for more than 500 features.
+\textbf{Scalability.} First, we assess the performance of \ourmethod and its competitors on data where we vary the number of features.
+We report the average $F_1$-scores over 10 runs in Fig.~\ref{fig:synth_panel_bands} (left).
+We see that all methods are stable in terms of F1-scores as the dimensionality increases, and that \RK does not finish in time for more than 500 features. \ourmethod outperforms the closest competitor, \EDS, by a wide margin.
 We provide the runtimes in Fig.~\ref{fig:additional_synth_panel} (left) in Appx.~\ref{apx:additional}.